NihalThomas/Dynamic-Portfolio-Optimization-Model/README.md

-# Professional Usage Guide for Dynamic Portfolio Optimization Model
+# Usage Guide for Dynamic Portfolio Optimization Model

 ## Overview
 This model implements a dynamic portfolio optimization strategy for a basket of cryptocurrencies, aiming to maximize risk-adjusted returns by targeting a specific annualized volatility.
 It uses an Exponentially Weighted Moving Average (EWMA) covariance matrix, Ledoit-Wolf shrinkage, tangency portfolio weights, and volatility scaling, with periodic rebalancing and transaction cost considerations.
 The model compares its performance against a Bitcoin (BTC) benchmark.